-On November 7, 2019, the Board approved a normal course issuer bid ("NCIB"), pursuant to which the Corporation may repurchase up to 2.5% of its Common Shares over a one-year period commencing on November 15, 2019 and ending on November 14, 2020.
-To facilitate repurchases under the NCIB, purchases will be made by RBC Capital Markets.
-As of December 31, 2019, the Corporation had purchased 740,600 Common Shares under the NCIB.
+On November 7, 2019, the Board approved a normal course issuer bid ("NCIB"), pursuant to which the Corporation was permitted to repurchase up to 2.5% of its common shares over a one-year period commencing on November 15, 2019 and ending on November 14, 2020.
+On February 25, 2021 a renewed NCIB for the purchase of up to 2.5% of the Common Shares was approved by the Board.
+Purchases under the renewed NCIB are expected to occur for a one year period commencing on or about March 3, 2021 and will be subject to acceptance by the Toronto Stock Exchange.